Compensation for an Accident on Holiday Abroad

 Other Issues with Overseas Holiday Accident Compensation

 In addition to the above complications, other issues with overseas holiday accident compensation may exist should a hotel or negligent driver dispute their liability for your injuries – even if you have collected compelling evidence.
-Delays while waiting for medical and accident reports could delay the submission of your claim close to the two/three year limit, and any failure to see a doctor at the first possible opportunity – either at home or abroad – could also jeopardise your claim for an accident on an overseas vacation.
+Delays while waiting for medical and accident reports could delay the submission of your claim close to the two/three year limit, and any failure to see a doctor at the first possible opportunity – either at home or abroad – could also jeopardise your claim for an accident on an overseas holiday.

 Some problems may not even originate from abroad.
-If you are making a claim for an accident on an overseas vacation against a tour operator or foreign driver, you may be approached directly by their insurers with an offer of compensation in return for an early settlement.
+If you are making a claim for an accident on an overseas holiday against a tour operator or foreign driver, you may be approached directly by their insurers with an offer of compensation in return for an early settlement.
 If you have not had your claim for an accident while on holiday abroad assessed by a solicitor, neither you nor the insurance company will be aware whether the offer of compensation is appropriate to your injuries, and you could be at risk of accepting an inadequate settlement which leaves you unable to pay your medical expenses or support your family.

 There are a significant number of potential issues associated with making a claim for accident while on holiday abroad, and even seasoned travellers or those who venture overseas on business will encounter difficulty when an injury is sustained in an accident for which they are not at fault.
-Your entitlement to make a claim could be subject to many different conditions and how much compensation for an accident on an overseas vacation you receive is likely to be reliant on the country in which your claim is made.
+Your entitlement to make a claim could be subject to many different conditions and how much compensation for an accident on an overseas holiday you receive is likely to be reliant on the country in which your claim is made.

-Being injured in an accident while on vacation abroad can be very distressing for you and for members of your family.
+Being injured in an accident while on holiday abroad can be very distressing for you and for members of your family.
 In addition to the pain and suffering you experience due to the injury, the procedures for obtaining help and reporting how the accident happened may be unfamiliar to you and possibly in a language you do not understand.
-For these reasons it is recommended that you discuss the circumstances surrounding your accident on vacation abroad with a personal injury solicitor at the first possible opportunity.
+For these reasons it is recommended that you discuss the circumstances surrounding your accident on holiday abroad with a personal injury solicitor at the first possible opportunity.

 All articles are written or edited by Eoin Campbell.